thetechcatalyst/CE9-projects/README.md

 all users.
 There is also the optional "Disconnect_Camera_Reset.js" script that will set the codec back to Speaker Track after a call concludes so the systems is ready for the next user and the user knows what to expect.

+### No DND

+This macro simply watches for a DND Activate event and then again returns the system to the DND Deactivate state in effect making the DND not available to the end users ensuring calls always ring through to the endpoint.